dddrrreee/cs240lx-22spr/labs/24-sat-smt-symex/smt-lab-wednesday/README.md

 The goal of this lab is to build a working symbolic execution engine off of our SAT solver.

+### STOP!!!
+Before you proceed, make sure you do one of:
+- If you finished the "fast" SAT solver last week, copy the `fast` binary into `code/` as `code/fast`.
+- If you only finished the "basic" SAT solver last week, copy the `basic` binary into `code/` as `code/fast` (yes, pretend it's fast!).
+- If you finished neither, but downloaded minisat and it's on your path, pass `-DUSE_MINISAT` to all compilation steps (see the Makefile).

 ### Symbolic Interpreter
 We'll work top-down, building the symbolic interpreter against my SMT solver binary so that we can start running test cases ASAP.
 Then you'll swap your SMT